dmaone/CommonSense/README.md

 If you are lucky^W^W do everything correctly - you will see the USB device with 2 interfaces and ADC readings in the utility (or wireshark) when you press the keys.
 Also, with a bit of trial and error, you can make a working keyboard out of this thing.

+Things below are outdated and not true.
+There's work in progress to make a specialized controller board.
+You will still be able to use the prototyping kit - pins must be reassigned though.
+Directions on what to do exactly will be posted a bit later.

-READ THIS FILE TILL THE VERY END - it's not a linear story, it seems.
+--READ THIS FILE TILL THE VERY END - it's not a linear story, it seems.--

 Soldering:
 SOLDER IT SO THAT CHIP IS FACING AWAY FROM THE BACKPLATE.